10 days of struggle: Inside Biden’s early coronavirus vaccine effort

-The number Biden floated was not a figure that was planned in advance, but rather a hypothetical possibility based on private briefings with his covid-19 task force, senior administration officials said.
+The number Biden floated was not a figure that was planned in advance, but rather a hypothetical possibility based on private briefings with his coronavirus task force, senior administration officials said.
 Biden’s comments prompted his team to reiterate that their official goal was still 100 million but also to stress that vaccinating more Americans would be preferable.

 Andy Slavitt, Biden’s senior adviser for covid-19 response, said during a briefing that the 100 million vaccines in 100 days was “a floor, not a ceiling.”